jacebenson/cedar/docs/docs/how-to/build-dashboards-fast-with-tremor.md

 1. Explore the other [components](https://www.tremor.so/components) and [blocks](https://www.tremor.so/blocks) that you can use to showcase your data

-2. Learn how to make a [dynamic dashboard using RedwoodJS cells](https://github.com/redwoodjs/redwoodjs-tremor-dashboard-demo) to fetch data from a Prisma-backed database using GraphQL.
+2. Learn how to make a [dynamic dashboard using CedarJS cells](https://github.com/redwoodjs/redwoodjs-tremor-dashboard-demo) to fetch data from a Prisma-backed database using GraphQL.

 3. See a [dynamic dashboard live demo](https://tremor-redwood-dashboard-demo.netlify.app)!